top of page

 High-fidelity Screens

-As the final step before usability testing, I needed to make these mockups look as close to real-life as possible.
+As the final step before usability testing (with real users), for a real-life test drive, I wanted to make these mockups look as close to final as possible.
 Using Figma, I combined the branding elements with the wireframes to produce high-fidelity (full color) screens.
 Notice how the wireframes were like the blueprints of a house -- and this is the "model home" with all the paint and fixtures in place.

 Create an Account